STCollier/anguis/README.md

 A 3D multiplayer third and first person snake game <br>
 Multiplayer *may* have some bugs :) <br>
 All models/textures by me.
-Sound is from opengameart.org <br>
+Music is from opengameart.org.
+SFX were created through SFXR <br>

 ![screenshot](screenshot.png)
 <br>